bluss/rfcs/text/0000-composable-internal-iteration.md

 This makes an implementation specific `fold_while` reachable from `&mut I` even when a specific `fold` was not (because `fold` uses a `self` receiver).

++ Iterator documentation will recommend providing a implementation specific `fold_while` and `rfold_while` in favor of any of the methods that use it (while of course not insisting on such implementations, most iterators don't need this power).

++ The iterator adaptors will forward `fold_while` and `rfold_while` if applicable.

 ## Example: Chain